sensible-hq/sensible-docs/readme-sync/v0/integrations/3000 - quickstart.md

 Introduction
 ====
-In this quickstart, use an example SenseML configuration and example PDF to get a quick "hello world" API response.
+In this quickstart, use an example SenseML configuration and example document to get a quick "hello world" API response.